Chirag-ahir/Full-Stack-Development-INT-Q/README.md

 Header files are the collection of predefined classes and functions.

 What is Block in a program ?<br>
-A block is a set of logically connected statements that are surrounded by openingand closing braces
+A block is a set of logically connected statements that are surrounded by openingand closing braces.

+What is Identifier ?
+Identifier is a name used to identify a variable, function, class, module, or any other user-defined item.

+What is Variable ?<br>
+A variable is a name which is associated with a value that can be changed.

+What are Operators ?
+Operators are used to perform operations on values referred by variables.

+What are constants ?
+Constants are name given to variables that can't be modified once initialized.

 What is HTML?<br>
 HTML stands for Hypertext Markup Language, where hypertext is the ability to turn a piece of text into a hyperlink that HTML makes it so that viewer can visit any document.